14 Articles You Should Read If You Are Pregnant In Japan

 How much does it cost to give birth in Japan?
 How to find the right hospital?
 And where the heck do I find new mom friends in this huge city?
 We answer it all here.

-Congratulations, welcome to a new chapter of your life: Pregnant in Japan.
+Congratulations and welcome to a new chapter of your life: Pregnant in Japan.
 While finding that you’re pregnant away from your country can be a daunting experience, don’t worry — in Japan’s it’s all about finding the right information and asking the right people.

 Here we have compiled a list of 12 articles answering different questions about how to thrive pre-motherhood in Japan — from the financial side of giving birth and actual birth experiences, to maternity fashion styles, staying fit during pregnancy, and finding new mama friends.